-In [7], the authors presented a Kubernetes cosimulation execution platform for cloud computing environments.
-Similarly, [8] presented a Docker swarm co-simulation platform for running mixed electrical energy systems simulations.
+In [8], the authors presented a Kubernetes cosimulation execution platform for cloud computing environments.
+Similarly, [9] presented a Docker swarm co-simulation platform for running mixed electrical energy systems simulations.
 However, these platforms do not use a gang-scheduling based simulation deployment strategy.

-For resource recommendation, [20] presented a datadriven approach for selecting the best resource configuration for a virtual machine from a set of different configuration options.
-[21] explored the cost-sensitive allocation of independent tasks to cloud computing environments.
+For resource recommendation, [22] presented a datadriven approach for selecting the best resource configuration for a virtual machine from a set of different configuration options.
+[23] explored the cost-sensitive allocation of independent tasks to cloud computing environments.
 However, these approaches are different from EXPPO as they focus on a single task rather than a pool of BSP tasks.
+In [24, 25, 26] scheduling of parallel and distributed real-time tasks is presented.
+The computation model supported in these tasks is fork-join computation model [27].
+However, these methods do not consider the bulk-synchronous parallel computation model which is exhibited by the co-simulation in this paper.